 This shopping center features upscale shops as well as a significant gourmet market and small adjoining restaurants.
 The focus of the food court here is not on Thai food but rather other Asian foods.
 Skytrain Stop: Thong Lo Visit: www.theemdistrict.com

 EMQuartier is located directly next to the Thong Lo BTS skytrain stop and focuses on name brand luxury shops.
-This massive shopping center includes the main shopping center (12 stories) and a separate Imax theatre in a building next door.
+This massive shopping center includes the main shopping center (12 stories) and a separate Imax theatre called the CineArt located in an adjacent building to the main shopping complex.

 During holidays the area near the entrance to the EMQuartier shopping building often features displays and attractions and plenty of people milling about taking photos.